Cosmetic Eyelid Surgeon Serving Norman, Edmond, Oklahoma City & Nearby Central Oklahoma

 During your initial consultation, we will review your complete medical history.
 Be sure to check your own records beforehand, so you are ready to provide us with information.
 Let Dr. Panchal know if you have any allergies, if you are taking vitamins or medications, and if you smoke.

 Discuss your goals with Dr. Panchal.
-He will explain how his technique differs from others and decide whether you need upper, lower, or both to be corrected.
-He will also tell you the type of anesthesia and where the surgery will be performed.
+He will explain how his technique differs from others and determine whether you need upper, lower, or both corrected.
+He will also tell you the type of anaesthesia and where the surgery will be performed.
 A detailed quote about the estimated costs will be given to you.
-This will include surgeons fees anesthesia fees and facility fees.
+This will include surgeons' fees, anaesthesia fees, and facility fees.

 Blepharoplasty Procedure

-When performed by Dr. Panchal, eyelid surgery is completed under local anesthesia at either one of our three Oklahoma City area offices or in an accredited outpatient facility.
-If you are having both upper and lower eyelid surgery, Dr. Panchal may recommend general anesthesia.
+When performed by Dr. Panchal, eyelid surgery is completed under local anaesthesia at one of our three Oklahoma City-area offices or at an accredited outpatient facility.
+If you are having both upper and lower eyelid surgery, Dr. Panchal may recommend general anaesthesia.
 This will be covered during your initial consultation.

 Upper eyelid surgery requires a small incision in the upper fold of the eyelid.
 This incision allows for optimal removal of excess skin and fat.
-Dr. Panchal places the incision close to the upper eyelid margin to produce a more youthful look.
-He will take out a small amount of fat from the inner aspect of the upper eyelids but leave some at other places so that your eyes appear youthful and not hollow.
+Dr. Panchal places the incision near the upper eyelid margin to achieve a more youthful appearance.
+He will take out a small amount of fat from the inner aspect of the upper eyelids, but leave some at other places so that your eyes appear youthful and not hollow.

 After Your Surgery

 After your surgery, your eyes may be swollen and bruised.
-Application of ice and sleeping upright will help to keep the swelling down.
-You may benefit from having some artificial tears to keep your eyes from drying out as well.
+Applying ice and sleeping upright will help keep the swelling down.
+You may benefit from having some artificial tears to help keep your eyes from drying out.

 You may have difficulty focusing for the first few days following surgery.
 You will not be able to wear contact lenses for up to two weeks.
 Keep your glasses handy.
 Vision disruptions will self-correct during the recovery phase.

-When eyelid surgery is performed by Dr. Panchal, complications are infrequent and usually minor.
-You may notice that there is some asymmetry or residual swelling.
+When Dr. Panchal performs eyelid surgery, complications are infrequent and usually minor.
+You may notice some asymmetry or residual swelling.
 You may feel the sutures over the outside of the eyelids for a few weeks to a month.
 The upper eyelids tend to remain swollen for slightly longer than the lower eyelids.
-Rarely your lower eyelids may drag a little while they are healing but this will settle shortly.
+Rarely, your lower eyelids may drag a little while they are healing, but this will settle shortly.

 Blepharoplasty Recovery

-Most people are able to resume work within seven to ten days of undergoing blepharoplasty.
+Most people can resume work within 7 to 10 days after blepharoplasty.
 Due to residual swelling, you may have difficulties driving for a week or so.
 Make arrangements as necessary to keep yourself and others safe.

-While work and some routine activities can be performed after ten days, it may be six or more weeks before you are okayed for more strenuous exercises.
-Make sure you wait until you have the go-ahead from Dr. Panchal to begin more demanding activities.
-During this time, you are encouraged to walk briskly or be on a stationary bike to prevent weight gain and other health problems linked to inactivity.
+While work and some routine activities can be performed after 10 days, it may take 6 or more weeks before you are cleared for more strenuous exercise.
+Make sure you wait until you have Dr. Panchal's go-ahead to begin more demanding activities.
+During this time, you are encouraged to walk briskly or use a stationary bike to prevent weight gain and other health problems associated with inactivity.

 While healing takes some time, your eyes will continue to look better every day.
-Over the course of just a few weeks, they will appear more youthful and less tired, and these results may last for many years to come.
-During your initial consultation at our Edmond or Norman offices, we can discuss recovery, expectations, and timelines to help make sure you are fully prepared for the best experience possible.
+Over just a few weeks, they will appear more youthful and less tired, and these results may last for many years.
+During your initial consultation at our Edmond or Norman offices, we can discuss recovery, expectations, and timelines to ensure you are fully prepared for the best possible experience.

 Does Blepharoplasty Lift Eyebrows?